Champagne Piper-Heidsieck - Brut

 “This Brut is once again a true classic!
 A brioche-like nose, open yet refined.
 On the palate, it’s fresh, with a noticeable but well-integrated dosage and toasty notes that reflect extended aging on the lees.
 Beautiful character of fresh red fruit; its structure reflects its 50% Pinot Noir content.
 The finish is lively and creamy.
 A true return to the forefront for this historic house.
 It has everything one expects from a non-vintage Brut aperitif: balanced, crisp, rich, and energetic, with a price that remains reasonable.”
 (La Revue du Vin de France 2024)

-Buy Piper-Heidsieck champagnes at the best prices in our private sale!
+Buy Piper-Heidsieck Champagnes at the best price in a private sale!

 Starting at €99 on your first order